-Ryan R. Bradley focuses his practice almost entirely on civil litigation including mass torts, especially defective medical devices and drugs, automobile accidents, wrongful death, medical negligence, products liability, and general personal injury.
-He is also involved in class action litigation as well as business litigation.
-He is leading the Metal-on-Metal hip litigation for Koester & Bradley, LLP and is actively involved in the General Reinsurance Class Action Litigation.
+Ryan R. Bradley focuses his practice almost entirely on civil litigation including mass torts, automobile accidents, wrongful death, medical negligence, products liability, and general personal injury.
+Ryan leads Koester & Bradley’s mass tort and class action litigation efforts and has been actively involved in numerous national litigations resulting in millions of dollars recovered firm clients.

-Ryan graduated from Vermont Law School, South Royalton, Vermont, in 2006 after spending his first year of legal education at the University of Richmond School of Law.
-He is a 2003 graduate of Loyola College in Maryland where he received a Bachelor of Business Administration cum laude and a Presidential Scholarship.
+Ryan graduated from Vermont Law School in 2006 after spending his first year of legal education at the University of Richmond School of Law.
+He is a 2003 graduate of Loyola University in Maryland where he received a Bachelor of Business Administration cum laude and a Presidential Scholarship.
 He was a four-year letter winner on the Varsity Men’s Tennis team, and was an all-conference academic team selection all four years as well.